Our Story

 "IF YOU WANT TO GO FAST, GO ALONE.
 IF YOU WANT TO GO FAR, GO TOGETHER."

-The story of Tunteya Shea Butter started in 2015.
-That’s when I first met the locals in Ghana while doing ethnographic research on polygamy in Northern Ghana.
-Since the name Katja doesn’t mean much in Ghana, the locals whom I stayed with gave me a local name – Tunteya.
+The journey of Tunteya Shea Butter began in 2015, during my ethnographic research on polygamy (polygyny) in northern Ghana.
+Since the name Katja had no special meaning there, the locals gifted me a new name - Tunteya.

 WOMEN'S COOPERATIVE